timmahrt/praatIO/README.md

 ## Tests

-I run tests with the following command:
+I run tests with the following command (this requires pytest and pytest-cov to be installed):

 `pytest --cov=praatio tests/`